salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.app-name.description

-The name of the application to update.
-App names should be unique within an org.
-Use this flag when you know the app's name but not its ID.
-If the name contains spaces, enclose it in quotes.
-Either --app-id or --app-name is required.
+The name of the app to update.

 # flags.template-id.summary